-As they approached the shoreline, Kreacher summed up what little energy must have been remaining in his bones and jumped from his place on Regulus' back reaching his slim hand forward to help him climb to the shore.
+As they approached the shoreline, Kreacher summed up what little energy must have been remaining in his bones and jumped from his place on Regulus' back to reach out his slim hand and help him climb to the shore.
 The drying spell he waved over them did nothing to eliminate the quaking of their bodies, but they pressed on.

 It was too late to go back now.

 Regulus knew for sure how it would all end when the first of the Inferi dragged its decaying frame onto the tiny island.
 He was aware that apparition was impossible and yet faced with increasingly desperate thoughts he tried it anyway.
 He just had enough time to secure the locket around Kreacher's neck before the first withered hand secured around his ankle.